jeceljr/baby8/README.md

 The new Baby 8 design is a single cycle RISC processor with 16 general registers and a simple control unit made from combinational logic.
 Though it looks like a Harvard architecture with a 64KB 8bit wide RAM for data and a 16K by 16 bit ROM for instructions, these are actually a single dual port memory that most FPGAs can efficiently implement.

+For many instructions two different mnemonics will be indicated.
+The first will be based on an instruction name in Portuguese inspired by the 1972 Patinho Feio minicomputer while the second one will be based on a name in English typical of RISC processors.

 ## Instruction Set

 The first instruction format is unique to PUG or JAL (˜Pula e Guarda" or "Jump And Link").
 The top two bits are 00 and the bottom 14 bits are the destination address divided by two.